Bouly/cfx-server-data/README.md

 If there's any critical issue in the code in this repository, posting on the [Cfx.re forums](https://forum.cfx.re/) may work.

 ## Usage
 1. Make sure to `git clone`.
-Don't "Download ZIP", as that'll make it _much_ harder to update to newer versions.
+Don't "Download ZIP", as that'll mte to newer versions.
 2. Put custom resources in `resources/[local]/` if you don't want to be affected by any random messups.

 ### Advanced usage